zack-bitcoin/NewsCoin/README.md

 * cost to buy a user name or to switch user names.
 * cost paid out every block in order to continue owning a user name.
 * minimum amount of reputation to purchase.
 * The miner fee associated to each type of transaction.
+(7 numbers that are each voted on independently)

 ### numbers that have to be between 0 and 1
 I need a formula to fairly have shareholders determine these numbers which have bounds of 0 and 1.
 * portion change to numbers that shareholder raffle causes every block.
 * P1=portion of upvote that the post increases in value by
 * P2=portion of upvote that gets paid back to owners of a post
+* P3=portion of comments value that the parent-post increases by.
+Valuable comments make posts more valuable in this way.
 * each block, all the posts lose the same percentage of value.
 (This is done so that old posts everntually die of age.)

+### value of a post
+P3 = portion of a comments value that the parent recieved by being it's parent.
+Value = value the post started out with + value it got from upvotes - value it lost from downvotes - value it lost from age + P3*(sum of it's comments values)

 ### upvoting
 When upvoting, you spend X coins.
 X has to be greater than a minimum limit.
 The post you are upvoting increases in value by a percentage of X. Ownership of the post is re-calculated such that you own X/(all money spend on it) of it.
 A percentage of X coins are given out to the owners of the post.
 Each owner recieves coins according to what portion ownership they have.
+Upvoting a comment causes it's parent post to increase in value as well.
 ```
 P1=portion of upvote that the coin increases in value by
 P2=portion of upvote that gets paid back to owners of a post